tpsa-clg/cothrom/README.md

     - plot some Pareto fronts/phase diagrams in `plot.py` from multiple sets of results of the C++ code
 - extend `plot.py` code to plot specific heat capacities
     - this needs proper errorbar considerations, probably by thinning data in the C++ code until it's independent and then calculating standard error of the variance (needs a lot of samples for high autocorrelation)
-- contiguity term extremely inefficient (breadth-first search instead of potential matrix multiplication?)
-    - some comments on GitHub ([#6](https://github.com/campioru/Electoral_Redistricting/issues/6)) about ensuring contiguity at all stages
 - no testing of alternative compactness terms e.g. something with area and perimeter, convex hull, etc. rather than number of neighbours ([#5](https://github.com/campioru/Electoral_Redistricting/issues/5))
-- crazy idea: consider combining contiguity and compactness into one shape term (since they are quite strongly correlated anyway, i.e. reducing one generally reduces the other)
-    - could be sort of piecewise i.e. H_C + max(H_D) when not contiguous, H_D when contiguous
-    - would still need to check contiguity at each step but could skip a lot of compactness calculations in high-temperature phase
-    - still need to give this some thought as this could result in poor compactness performance, since the algorithm would only start caring about compactness past the critical point
-    - could always go back to the original idea of only suggesting changes that don't split constituencies, but would be pretty difficult to properly implement
-- test sets vs vectors for Map::connect_, optimal_configs
+- test sets vs vectors for optimal_configs
 - no temporal continuity term
 - remove redundant Hamiltonian calculations for certain maps
     - don't consider county boundaries for areas within counties or EU redistricting
     - could check if coupling constant is zero or if all EDs in same county/different counties
-    - above could also apply to other Hamiltonians, particularly temporal continuity when implemented (we usually always care about compactness and contiguity)
+    - above could also apply to other Hamiltonians, particularly temporal continuity when implemented
 - test alternative parallelisation e.g. keep threads open and use single/master thread when needed rather than closing and re-launching threads
 - try useful small redistricting instead of proofs-of-concept e.g. Dublin constituencies, Cork constituencies, European MP constituencies, various council LEAs
     - note that these all conveniently have no county borders involved so can work on this without county border Hamiltonian